angrykim/agusmakmun.github.io/_posts/2018-07-06-Basic graph analytics (4).md

 On a graph with a large number of abnormal networks, a very high value such like this time **(0.906)** can be obtained.

+What is next for analyzing communities?

+I will explain more details later on my blog.